nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 build directory.

 ### 3.2.3.
 ELE subsystem
 #### 3.2.3.1.
-ELE/HSM Library
+ELE Library
-The ELE/HSM Library interfaces the SMW's subsystem ELE with the kernel ELE/HSM Message Unit driver.
+The ELE Library interfaces the SMW's subsystem ELE with the kernel ELE Message Unit driver.

-The following cmake script builds the ELE/HSM pointed by the `ELE_SRC_PATH` using the default compiler.
+The following cmake script builds the ELE pointed by the `ELE_SRC_PATH` using the default compiler.
 Installation of the ARM 32 or 64 bits cross-compiler is described in [Toolchains](#31-toolchains).

 The built libraries and corresponding interface headers are installed in the `ELE_ROOT`